-BEPA is the Commission's own think tank.
+BEPA is the European Commission's (EC) own think tank and one of the EC's service departments.
 It provides the President of the European Commission, his College of Commissioners and the Commission Directorates General with strategic thinking and policy advice.
 The President of the Commission also acts as BEPA President.